 - Insert the 1/4-20 x 1.25” stainless cap screws through the bar mounting portion of the light brackets with the cap heads facing up.
 Place the ‘dog bone’ shaped clamp on the backside and tighten the cap screws evenly with your 3/16” hex key wrench.
 Ensure that the light mounting tabs that come through the slots under the grill are level before performing a final tightening.
 Hand-tight is fine.. do not crush or deform the core support bars.

-- Do the same thing on the other side and we can move on to the next step.
+- Perform the same steps to the other side, then we can move on to mounting the lights.

 Note:If you can remove the top trim panel, go ahead and do so as you’ll have much better access behind the grill.
 However, with some MINIs this panel is glued together at the clip sections and will be virtually impossible to disconnect.

 Here's the opening that the bracket will protrude through once installed: